butchland/tabular-classifier-fastai-demo/README.md

 This repo can be used as a starting point to deploy [fast.ai](https://github.com/fastai/fastai) models on Render.

 The sample app described here is up at https://fastai-v3.onrender.com.
-Test it out with bear images!
+Test it out with tabular data!

 The guide for production deployment to Render is at https://course.fast.ai/deployment_render.html.

 ## Refactored Project Template

-Heavily modified in order to convert it into a project template for faster deployment of simple image classification projects
+Heavily modified in order to convert it into a project template for faster deployment of simple tabular prediction projects

 ## Updated Demo Site